-Section C January 1st of each year, employees will automatically increase their contribution to deferred compensation by 1% up to the annual max, and it will be considered optional.
-An employee can opt-out of the optional increase(s), future contributions, or pause contributions at any time.
+Section C January 1st of each year employees will increase their contribution to deferred compensation by 1% up to the annual max and it will be considered optional.
+An employee can opt-out of the increase(s), future contributions, or pause contributions at any time.

-If the increase to CPI-U/other increase to top step Firefighter is less than 1% on January 1st then there shall be no automatic optional increase to deferred compensation.
+If the increase to CPI-U/other increase to Battalion Chief wages is less than 1% on January 1st than the Department shall not make an increase to deferred compensation unless the employee requests it.

-ARTICLE 40: Health Reimbursement Arrangement - Voluntary Employees' Beneficiary Association (HRA VEBA)
+ARTICLE 37: Health Reimbursement Arrangement - Voluntary Employees' Beneficiary Association (HRA VEBA)